-Unfortunately, not only is the RCPT approach labor intensive, it is also time-consuming, as the test itself takes 6 hours to complete and requires extensive sample preparation.
-This includes cutting and conditioning the samples into a desiccator for 3 hours and letting the specimens soak with water for 18 hours prior to the test.
-When this is completed, there are even more steps.
-Moreover, this test method is often very expensive due to the amount of work required to perform the analysis.
+Unfortunately, apart from being labour-intensive, the RCPT approach is also time-consuming.
+The test itself takes 6 hours to complete and requires extensive sample preparation.
+This includes cutting and conditioning the samples into a desiccator for 3 hours and then letting the specimens soak with water for another 18 hours prior to the test.
+When this is completed, there are even more steps to follow.
+What is more, this test method is often very expensive due to the amount of work required to perform the analysis.

-Using Electrical Resistivity to Test the Durability of Concrete
+Using Electrical Resistivity to Test the Durability and Quality of Concrete

 A much faster and less expensive method for determining the quality and durability of concrete is electrical resistivity.
 Electrical resistivity has been used to measure the quality of concrete since the early 1910s, but in recent years state-of-the-art devices have been developed to improve this measurement process.
 This method assesses the ability of concrete to resist a chloride passage by measuring the concrete’s resistance to the flow of electrical current.
 As a result, it evaluates the quality control and service life prediction of concrete.